Calisthenics For Beginners: What It Is & How To Start

 You can’t build muscle

 As so many of the strong women in the Sweat Community know, bodyweight exercises can definitely help you build strength and muscle!
-Just like any strength training routine, it takes consistent effort to see results.
+Just like any strength training routine, it takes consistent effort to see results

-So if you’re looking to build strength and muscle, regardless of your fitness level or equipment, calisthenics can make a great training option
+So if you’re looking to build strength and muscle, regardless of your fitness level or equipment, calisthenics can make a great training option.

 It’s not for women

-A 2016 study published online by the National Institutes of Health tracked upper-body strength gains between men and women after 10 weeks of resistance training.
-Researchers found no significant differences in strength gains between sexes and therefore concluded that there should be no need to design different resistance training programs for men and women.
+A 2016 study published online by the National Institutes of Health tracked upper-body strength gains between men and women after 10 weeks of resistance training, finding no significant differences in strength gains between sexes and concluding that there should be no need to design different resistance training programs for men and women.
+There’s no reason why women should shy away from calisthenics exercises.

 Calisthenics For Beginners: What It Is & How To Start - Picture Panel 4 - Desktop